zzonyo/trust-docs-test/source/index.html.md

 ## Order and Trade

-### Q1: What is the perpetual funding rate settlement cycle?
-Which interface can be used to check the status when the fund rate is settled?

-We warmly remind you that Huobi Perpetual Swaps is settled every 8 hours, and the settlement will be at the end of each period.
-For example, 04:00 - 12:00 is a period, and its settlement time would be at 12:00; 12:00 - 20:00 is a period, and its settlement time would be at 20:00; 20:00 - 04:00 (+1 day) is a period, and its settlement time would be at 04:00.
-All times mentioned above are Singapore Standard time (GMT+8).

-（1）Orders can't be placed or cancelled during settlement period, error code "1056" will be returned if users place or cancel orders.
-You are recommended to request contract information every few seconds during settlement period: swap-api/v1/swap_contract_info.
-It's in settlement time if there is any number of 5, 6, 7, 8 included in the returned status code of contract_status, while it indicates that settlement completed and users could place and cancel orders as usual if the returned status code is 1.

-（2）When querying fund or position information during the settlement period, error codes will be returned.
-Error code and their meaning are as following:

-Error code "1077" indicates that "the fund query of current perpetual swap trading pair failed during the settlement";
-Error code "1078" indicates that "the fund query of part of perpetual swap trading pairs failed during the settlement";
-Error code "1079" indicates that "the position query of current perpetual swap trading pair failed during the settlement";
-Error code "1080" indicates that "the position query of part of perpetual swap trading pairs failed during the settlement";
-You are recommended to read the status code from the returned message.
-If the above four types of status code appear, the returned data is not accurate and couldn't be used as reference.

-### Q2: What's the reason for 1004 error code?

-We notice that the system is sometimes overloaded when the market suddenly turns to be highly volatile.
-If the system is busy recently or the following prompts appear:

-{“status”: “error”, “err_code”: 1004, “err_msg”: “System busy.
-Please try again later.”, “ts”:}

-please be patient, and do not place or cancel order repeatedly during the process to avoid repeated orders and additional pressure on system performance.
-In the meanwhile, it is recommended to place and cancel orders through Web and APP.

-### Q3: The same order ID and match ID can have multiple trades. for example: if a user take a large amount of maker orders, there will be multiple corresponding trades .
+### Q1: The same order ID and match ID can have multiple trades. for example: if a user take a large amount of maker orders, there will be multiple corresponding trades .
 How to identify these different trades ?

-The field ID returned by the information interface swap-api/v1/swap_order_detail is a globally unique transaction identifier. if a maker order is matched multiple times, a trade will be pushed once there is a transaction matched.
+The field ID returned by the information interface option-api/v1/option_order_detail is a globally unique transaction identifier. if a maker order is matched multiple times, a trade will be pushed once there is a transaction matched.

-### Q4: What is the delay for the round trip of huobi swap?

-At present,it normally takes about 200-300ms from placing the order to getting the status of the order.

-### Q5: Why does the API return connection reset or Max retris or Timeout error?
+### Q2: Why does the API return connection reset or Max retris or Timeout error?

 Most of the network connectivity problems ,(such as Connection reset or network timeout )  are caused by network instability , you can use the server in AWS Tokyo A area with api.hbdm.vn , which can effectively reduce network timeout errors.

-### Q6: How to check the order status without order_id not returned?
+### Q3: How to check the order status without order_id not returned?

  If the order_id couldn't be returned due to network problems, you can query the status of the order by adding the custom order number(client_order_id ).

-### Q7: What to do if it's diconnected after the websocket subscription of account, order and positions for a while?
+### Q4: What to do if it's diconnected after the websocket subscription of account, order and positions for a while?

  When subscribing private accounts, orders and positions, the heartbeat should also be maintained regularlyl ,which is different from the market heartbeat format .
 Please refer to the "websocket Heartbeat and Authentication Interface" . if the it is disconnected ,please try to reconnect.

-### Q8.
+### Q5.
 What is the difference between order status 1 and 2 ? what is the status 3 ?

  Status 1 is the preparation for submission. status 2 is the sequential submission  of internal process, which can be considered that it has been accepted by the system.
 Status 3 indicated that the order has been  already submitted to market.

-### Q9.
+### Q6.
 Is there an interface to get the total assets in BTC of my account ?

  No.

-### Q10.
+### Q7.
 Why is the order filled after the order is withdrawed successfully by placing API cancellation ?

  The success return of order cancellation or placement  only represents that the command is excuted successfully and doesn't mean that the order has been cancelled .
-You can check the order status through the interface swap-api/v1/swap_order_info.
+You can check the order status through the interface option-api/v1/option_order_info.

-### Q11: Does the order status of 10 mean the order is failed?
+### Q8: Does the order status of 10 mean the order is failed?

-Query the order status by swap-api/v1/swap_order_info.If the status is 10,the order is failed。
+Query the order status by option-api/v1/option_order_info.If the status is 10,the order is failed。

-### Q12.
+### Q9.
 How long does it generally take for an API from withdrawing to cancelling successfully ?

-The order cancellation command generally takes several tens of ms. The actual status of order cancellation can be obtained by invoking an interface: swap-api/v1/swap_order_info
+The order cancellation command generally takes several tens of ms. The actual status of order cancellation can be obtained by invoking an interface: option-api/v1/option_order_info

 ## Error Codes